Gauls: Physical appearance

-First-century BC Roman poet Virgil wrote that the Gauls were light-haired and adorned themselves with gold:

-Golden is their hair and golden their garb.
-They are resplendent in their striped cloaks and their milk white necks are circled in gold.

-First-century BC Greek historian Diodorus Siculus described them as tall, generally heavily built, very light-skinned, and light-haired, with long hair and mustaches:
+First-century BC Greek historian Diodorus Siculus described the Gauls as tall, generally heavily built, very light-skinned, and light-haired (xanthoí), with long hair and mustaches:

 The Gauls are tall of body, with rippling muscles, and white of skin, and their hair is blond, and not only naturally so, but they make it their practice to increase the distinguishing color by which nature has given it.
 For they are always washing their hair in limewater, and they pull it back from their forehead to the top of the head and back to the nape of the neck...
 Some of them shave their beards, but others let it grow a little; and the nobles shave their cheeks, but they let the mustache grow until it covers the mouth.

+He also noted that "their children are usually born with grayish (polia) hair, but as they grow older the colour of their hair changes to that of their parents".

+First-century BC Anatolian Greek geographer Strabo wrote that the Gauls were similar to the Germans, but the latter were wilder, taller, and had lighter (xanthotetos) hair.
+The Britons were taller and more loosely built than the Gauls, while being less light-haired (xanthotriches).

+First-century BC Roman historian Titus Livy described the Gauls as people who loved war and had long reddish (rutilatae) hair:Of all the peoples who inhabit Asia the Gauls stand first in reputation for war.
+Among peoples of the most unwarlike sort this fierce tribe, traveling up and down in war, has almost made the world its residence.
+Tall bodies, long reddish hair, huge shields, very long swords.